ST JOHN’S ORTHODOX CHURCH

 This veneration of the local saints was in part inspired by St John of Shanghai, who promoted the veneration of Western saints.
 Indeed, Fr Andrew was ordained by a spiritual son of St John, the ever-memorable Archbishop Antony of Geneva (1910-1993).
 This Archpastor’s very rare values coincide with our own and inspire us.
 They are:

-– To unite all Orthodox, whatever their nationality, into the One Russian Orthodox Church in these islands according to the Orthodox calendar under Patriarch Kyrill of Moscow and All the Russias.
+– To unite all Orthodox, whatever their nationality, into the One Orthodox Church in these islands.

 – To keep the purity of Holy Orthodoxy free from political meddling from whatever great power and from bureaucracy, from both the left (modernists) and from the right (sectarians), keeping to the royal path of the unity of Truth and Mercy.

-– To remain multinational, inevitable in the Western European context, carrying out the missionary task of the Russian emigration assigned to us by Providence among the peoples of the world, in faithfulness to the words of Christ (Matt, 28, 19-20).
+– To remain multinational, inevitable in the Western European context, carrying out the missionary task assigned to us by Providence among the peoples of the world, in faithfulness to the words of Christ (Matt, 28, 19-20).

 This multinational aspect is reflected by the 24 nationalities which make up the flock here and our three main liturgical languages, Slavonic, English and Romanian, although the choir director is French and the deacons are Moldovan and English.
 But you will find Australian, Turkish, Maltese, Greek, Estonian and Chinese among the parishioners.
 The parish has set up several parishes and communities elsewhere in the region, notably those mentioned above in Norwich and Cambridgeshire, but also in Suffolk and beyond.
 The parish is characterised by the family and community spirit of the parishioners, despite national differences and various languages, and the willingness of all to learn about the Faith with humility and to help one another, both in prayer and also materially.
 This deep unity comes from our common faith, prayer, fasting and frequent confession and communion.